Pretrained Optimization Model for Zero-Shot Black Box Optimization: Pretrained Optimization Model

-$\mathbf{S}$ evolves with each change in $t$, signifying a mutation strategy that adapts across generations.
+$\mathbf{X}^t\in \mathbb{R}^{N \times d}$ is the population in generation $t$ and $\mathbf{S}^t \in \mathbb{R}^{N \times N}$. $\mathbf{S}$ evolves with each change in $t$, signifying a mutation strategy that adapts across generations.
 Consequently, it is imperative to devise a module that leverages information from the population at generation $t$ to generate $\mathbf{S}^t$.

-\paragraph{Crossover Strategy Generalization} For each individual $\mathbf{x}_i^t$ at step $t$, a crossover probability $cr_i^t \in [0,1]$ is established.
-Consequently, the population's crossover strategy is encapsulated in the vector $\mathbf{cr}^t=(cr_1^t,cr_2^t,\cdots,cr_N^t)$.
-The crossover operation, as depicted in Eq. (\ref{eq:parameterized cr}), can be elucidated as follows:
+Any mutation operator of differential evolution, such as the classic DE/rand/1 mutation operator, can be converted into Equation (\ref{eq:mut matrix}) in the specific case of $\mathbf{S}$ (see Appendix \ref{mutation} for details).
+At the same time, the crossover operation of GAs can also be generalized into the form of Equation (\ref{eq:mut matrix}) \cite{zhang2021analogous}.